Walter H. Taylor: Personal life

 Taylor's fiancée was Elizabeth Selden "Bettie" Saunders, daughter of United States Navy Captain John Loyall Saunders and Mrs. Martha Bland Selden Saunders.
 During the war Miss Saunders lived with the family of Lewis D. Crenshaw in Richmond, Virginia, where she worked in the Confederate Mint and for the Surgeon General in the Confederate Medical Department.

 In the last few days of the Siege of Petersburg, as Lee and his staff realized that Petersburg was lost and Richmond should be evacuated, General Lee gave the 26-year-old Taylor special permission to go to Richmond to give Miss Saunders "the protection of his name".
 A messenger sent ahead to Richmond advised his bride-to-be, who made arrangements with Reverend Dr. Charles Minnigerode, the rector of St. Paul's Episcopal Church.

 After midnight, in the wee hours of April 3, 1865, just before evacuating Confederates set fire to the city and looters ran wild in its streets, Taylor and Miss Saunders were married in the Crenshaw house parlor.
 Afterward, Lewis Crenshaw accompanied Taylor as far back toward the Confederate lines as safety permitted.
 One week after the surrender at Appomattox Court House, Taylor returned to Richmond with General Lee, picked up his bride, and drove her back to Norfolk in a buggy.

-They would have at least two daughters and three sons who reached adulthood: Bland Selden Taylor (1868–1951), Cornelia Wickham Taylor Tomlin (1869–1958), Walter Herron Taylor (1872–1960) (who had a cousin of the same exact name, born in 1869 to Major R.C.
-Taylor and his wife), John Saunders Taylor (1875–1958) and Robert Edward Lee Taylor (1882–1952).
+They would have at least two daughters and three sons who reached adulthood.